Top

 Barre Chords Explained

-September 4, 2008 by
+September 4, 2008 By Lee 6 Comments

 Barre chords (or bar chords or whatever way you prefer to spell them) should be mastered by all guitarists.
-If you know how to find the notes on the fifth and sixth strings then you’ll have instant ability to play any major, minor, major seventh, minor seventh and dominant seventh chord, in any key and two positions of the guitar fretboard with just a few shapes to learn.
+If you know how to find the notes on the fifth and sixth strings then you’ll have instant ability to play any major, minor, major seventh, minor seventh and dominant seventh chord, in any key and two positions of the guitar fretboard with just a few shapes to learn.,,,

 Bar chords can extend beyond those listed above but these are the most important and they give you enough variety to play most rock and blues songs.
 Barre (bar) chords are also called moveable chords and this is what makes them so handy to learn.
 The fact they are moveable chords means you simply learn one shape for each chord type and move it along the fretboard to change it’s starting note.